moka-guys/100k_negnegs/README.md

 * `error`
     * Error encountered when trying to parse the CIP-API data for this case.
 Some early pilot cases have broken formatting so they end up here.
 * `all_other`
-    * Everything else (cases with tier 1/2 or CIP candidate variants end up here).
+    * Everything else (e.g. cases with tier 1/2 or CIP candidate variants end up here).

 The script outputs a tsv file containing participant ID, interpretation request ID, genome assembly, and the group the case belongs to.